Workshops

 You can register to attend just a workshop, add one to your single day registration or select one as part of a Full Conference registration.
 These can be added to a registration or changed at a later date.

-The final program for each workshop will be available soon, check back here for more details.
+The final program for each workshop will be available later in the year, check back here for more details.

-All workshops will occur at the voco Brisbane City Centre.
+All workshops will occur at the Pullman Albert Park.

 Clinical Research Education Workshop (CREW)